MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupUrls.md

 string|The ad group's tracking template.

 ## <a name="setcustomparameters-object-customparameters-"></a>setCustomParameters(Object customParameters)
 Sets the ad group's custom parameters.
-Use this method if you include custom substitution strings in your final URL or tracking template.
+Use this method if your final URL or tracking template includes custom substitution strings.

-To use a customer parameter name in the final URL or tracking template, you must enclose the name in curly braces and add a leading underscore (\_) to the name.
+To use a customer parameter name in the final URL or tracking template, enclose the name in curly braces and add a leading underscore (\_) to the name.
 For example, if the parameter name is foo, use {_foo} in the tracking template or final URL.
-Do not add a leading underscore to the parameter name when you define the custom parameters object.
+Do not add a leading underscore to the parameter name when defining the custom parameters object.

 Calling this method replaces the ad group's existing custom parameters.

 To clear the custom parameters from the ad group, pass an empty object (for example, `setCustomParameters({})`).
 If you clear the ad group's custom parameters, the ad group inherits the URLs from its parent campaign (if the campaign specifies URLs).
-To completely clear custom parameters, you must clear them at all levels.
+To completely clear custom parameters, clear the parameters at all levels.

 [!INCLUDE[custom-parameters](../includes/custom-parameters.md)]